Benefits of Having a Pap Test

 A Pap test can help detect early signs of cervical cancer.
 If caught early, the chance of successful treatment of cervical cancer is very high.

-At UPMC Susquehanna, our board-certified providers’ primary goal is to provide exceptional care to ensure patient health.
+At UPMC, our board-certified providers’ primary goal is to provide exceptional care to ensure patient health.
 Our providers offer Pap tests in Williamsport and Wellsboro, PA, as well as the surrounding areas.
-For the services you need, Find a Provider at UPMC Susquehanna.
+For the services you need, Find a Provider at UPMC.

 Why a Pap Test Is Performed

 A Pap test checks for the presence of cancer or other diseases within the cervix or vagina.
-If you’re between the ages of 30 and 65, it is recommended that you get a pap test once every five years.
+If you’re between the ages of 30 and 65, it is recommended that you get a pap test every three years.

 What to Expect